sanathboddhula/SimpleTodo/Readme.md

 **Question 1:** "What are your reactions to the Android app development platform so far?
 Compare and contrast Android's approach to layouts and user interfaces in past platforms you've used."

 **Answer:** I feel that this course is really tailored to help students understand things better.
+I really enjoy the process of adding new features and developing the app.

 **Question 2:** "Take a moment to reflect on the `ArrayAdapter` used in your pre-work.
 How would you describe an adapter in this context and what is its function in Android?
 Why do you think the adapter is important?
 Explain the purpose of the `convertView` in the `getView` method of the `ArrayAdapter`."

 **Answer:** Array adapter allows us to see a list view of the contents in the app.
+This functionality worked perfectly for us for this project.

 ## Notes